Johnny Torres: Professional

-In January 1998, the New England Revolution of the Major League Soccer (MLS) selected Torres as its top draft pick (fifth overall).
+On February 1, 1998, the New England Revolution of Major League Soccer (MLS) selected Torres as its top draft pick (fifth overall) in the 1998 MLS College Draft.
 The Revolution had high hopes for the talented midfielder.
+Torres made his first start for the Revolution on March 29 against DC United and made his home debut, again vs. DC United, on April 18.
+He recorded his first goal for the club on April 25 in the Revolution's 3-0 home victory over the Miami Fusion.
+Torres finished his rookie campaign with two goals and three assists in 20 appearances.

-Torres spent four years with the team, never entirely playing up to expectations.
+Torres spent four years with the Revolution, never entirely playing up to expectations.
 He played 88 games, starting 55, scoring only 8 goals and assisting on 14 others.
 In 2000, the Revolution sent him on loan to the Connecticut Wolves for one game.
 On August 16, 2001, the Revolution traded Torres, along with Shaker Asad, to the Miami Fusion for Leo Cullen and a 2003 first round draft choice.
 Torres would only play a single season for the Fusion.
 Miami was one of the 2 teams contracted after the 2001 season.
 After the Fusion folded in January 2002, Torres moved to the Milwaukee Wave of the Major Indoor Soccer League (MISL) for the 2001–2002 indoor season, which was already in play.
 Torres' move to MISL came about from his having played for the U.S. Futsal team in 1999 when Keith Tozer, coach of the Wave, coached the futsal team.
 When Tozer heard about the Fusion's collapse, he contacted Torres about moving to the MISL.